Jinshari Vol.50

 Goodnight Seiryu, we'll see you again soon! - Repotting the Japanese White Pine named "Seiryu"

-he Japanese white pine named “Seiryu” (meaning “blue dragon”) was given this name due to how appears like a dragon twisting its body as it flies through the sky.
+The Japanese white pine named “Seiryu” (meaning “blue dragon”) was given this name due to its resemblance to a dragon twisting its body as it flies through the sky.
 It was one of the two most popular bonsai in the museum.
 At the start of April, it was repotted for the first time in 10 years.
-After repotting it has been placed in out cultivation area for a time in order to care for it, so guests will not see it for a while.
-This issue will give a report of the repotting of the Japanese white pine “Seiryu” (A-060).
+After repotting it has been placed in our cultivation area for a time in order to care for it, so guests will not see it for a while.
+In this issue, we will give a report on the repotting of the Japanese white pine “Seiryu” (A-060).

-When repotting this 350-year-old bonsai, there a number of things to take into account and be careful of.
-Firstly, it is importing to not damage the tree by hurting its trunk, breaking its jin or shari, and also not hurting the roots too much.
-There are a number of issues which also arise due to the unique shape of Seiryu.
-Due to how it reaches out horizontally from its pot, it has to maintain a perfect balance in order to stand up.
+When repotting this 350-year-old bonsai, there are several things to take into account and be careful of.
+Firstly, it is important to not damage the tree by hurting its trunk, breaking its jin or shari, and also not hurting the roots too much.
+Various issues also arise because of Seiryu's unique shape.
+For example, due to how it reaches out horizontally from its pot, it has to maintain a perfect balance to stand up.
 Even the slightest touch could make it fall.
 In order to prevent this, the tree is properly held in place.
-Holding a bonsai in place actually takes a lot of effort while repotting.
+Holding a bonsai in place takes a lot of effort while repotting.

 When the tree is removed from the pot after the soil around it has been carefully scraped out, the roots underneath can be seen.
 They have tangled close together after growing out for 10 years, but they appear healthy.
-In order to keep balance needed for Seiryu to stay up by itself, the roots at its center which support it need to be maintained as much as possible.
+To keep the balance needed for Seiryu to stay up by itself, the roots at its center which support it need to be maintained as much as possible.
 A thick bamboo skewer was inserted between the tangled roots on the opposite side of where the roots stick out.
-The body was then held in place through wiring that held the skewer to the bottom of the pot.
-In order to preserve the rare shape of Seiryu, a lot of care is taken inside of the pot that one doesn’t see from the surface.
+The body was then held in place through wiring that fixed the skewer to the bottom of the pot.
+Consideration is taken in places one cannot see from the surface to preserve the unique shape of Seiryu.

 Please look forward to seeing Seiryu back in the garden once it has gotten used to its new pot!